aws-neuron/aws-neuron-sdk/release-notes/neuron-cc.md

 ## Summary

 Various performance improvements - both compilation time and inference speed of object recognition models.
-CHange to default -O2 options.
+Change to default -O2.

 ## Major New Features

-Improved inference performance of yolo v3, v4, SSD300, as well as BERT models with Gelu lowered to Erf.
+Improved inference performance of yolo v3, v4, SSD300, as well as BERT models by 10%.

 Modifed such that -O2 is now the default behavior and does not need to be specified.

 ## Resolved Issues

-Enabled optimized compilation -O2 by default.
-In rare cases when you want to preserve backward compatibility try -O legacy which is temporary.

 Sped up compilation of large models that were taking hours to sub-40 minute.